A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This slide serves not only as a contextual baseline to understand specific numbers important to your business (and the metrics you’ll brag about), but as further proof that you have a solid grasp of the most important indicators of your company's health, growth, and success.

-Pitch Deck Template, KPI's/Unit Economics slide example
+Pitch Deck Sample, KPI slide example

 Slide 16: